annatomka/annatomka.github.io/_posts/2015-09-23-angularjs-chat-example.md

 title: AngularJS Chat
 ---

-##Feladat
-A gyakorlat során a cél egy chat alkalmazás létrehozása AngularJS, Angular Material, Socket IO felhasználásával.

-###A fő funkciók:
+## Goal
+This is an example that shows how to create a simple Chat application with the following technologies: AngularJS, Angular Material, Socket IO.
+The full example is available on branch *master*, but you can start from nearly scratch when you checkout branch *step_registration*.

+### Main features:
 * Login
-* Regisztráció
+* Registration
 * Logout
-* Profil megtekintése, módosítása
-* Új szoba létrehozása
+* View/Update Profile
-* Szobák listázása
+* Create room
-* Szoba megnyitása
+* List rooms
-* szobában lévő felhasználók megjelenítése
-* üzenetek megjelenítése
+* Open room
-* új üzenet írása
+* List users in a room
+* List messages in a room
+* Create new message

-## Forráskód
+## Source

-### Forráskód elérése Git-el
+### Git
-Git esetén a következő paranccsal klónozzuk a repót:
+If you use Git, you can clone the repository of the application with the following command:
 <pre><code>git clone https://github.com/annatomka/angular-chat.git</code></pre>

 ###Letöltés zip-ként